mraak/non_brute_force/README.md

 Memory of previous successeful attempts plays a role in path selection.

-- Path selection factors: randomnes, memory
+- Path selection factors: randomnes, memory (the longer into the path is a selection, the smaller the memory factor)
 - can also change direction for no reason but with much lesser probability

 ### 4. memorized, eating dog explorer